 The Digital Society Project was founded in 2018 with the goal of analyzing the complex effects of Internet and social media on the different layers of society.
 The main activities of the DSP project are:

 - The production of the Digital Society Surveys.
 Our survey of V-Dem experts consists of 35 questions, measuring a wide variety of aspects of the Internet’s intersection with politics around the world.
-It covers 179 countries from 2000 to 2019.
+It covers 179 countries from 2000 to 2021.
+DSP’s in-house survey will augment this work by recruiting experts in cybersecurity, social media, online regulation, and related fields to answer a new set of questions about internet regulations and politics.

 - Research.
-We are only just starting to process the enormous amount of data that we collected.
+We are only just starting to process the enormous amount of data that we collect.
 The main question that drives our research interests is how has the massive shift in access to digital media affected political behavior?
 Have the internet and social media helped citizens to organize themselves to hold governments more accountable, reach across past previous divides, and stimulate discussions?
 Or is the opposite true: has the internet created stronger polarization among groups, and given ill-minded governments a new, effective, way to control us, and target other states?

 - Research dissemination.
 We are committed to disseminating the results from our research and data collection to both academic and policy audiences.
 As part of our activities, we publish policy briefs, reports and journal articles.